Income tax brackets in South Africa for 2026: An easy guide

 Tax from previous years

-Knowing the country's income tax values from previous years gives you valuable insight into how the income tax rates have fluctuated in South Africa, especially when inflation is involved.
+Knowing the country's income tax values from previous years gives you valuable insight into how income tax rates have fluctuated in South Africa, especially when inflation is factored in.
 How do the last years compare?

-Certain values remained similar to the 2022 tax year, whereas others in the higher income brackets notably increased.
+Certain values remained similar to the 2023 and 2022 tax years, whereas others in the higher income brackets notably increased.
 Here are the relevant values:

 Taxable income in rands